 The end result

-Since Moroccan poufs are not mass produced in a factory, yet made by hand in a small workshop, your pouf is not perfect in its shape, colour or size and can therefore contain imperfections.
+Since Moroccan poufs are not mass produced in a factory, yet made by hand in a small workshop by artisans, your pouf is not perfect in its shape, colour or size and can therefore contain imperfections.
 This not only makes your pouf unique, but confirms its true Moroccan authenticity.